explainers-by-googlers/cross-origin-storage/README.md

 [Cross-site probing](#cross-site-probing) covers an attacker that must guess what to probe and learns only what a resource's popularity permits.
 The inverse threat is an attacker that *chooses* the resources, writes them itself, and treats their presence purely as storage for a value it minted.
 Such an attacker doesn't care what the resources are, only that it can set them and read them back.

-Concretely: a tracker embeds a fixed list of 33 hashes in a script it serves across many sites.
-On first encounter it mints a random 33-bit identifier and writes the subset of those resources whose bit is 1.
-On every later site it probes all 33 hashes, and the subset that discloses reconstructs the identifier.
-Around 33 bits single out an individual user; far fewer sort users into buckets useful for tracking.
+Concretely: a tracker embeds a fixed list of 32 hashes in a script it serves across many sites.
+On first encounter it mints a random 32-bit identifier and writes the subset of those resources whose bit is 1.
+On every later site it probes all 32 hashes, and the subset that discloses reconstructs the identifier.
+A 32-bit identifier comfortably covers most trackers' user bases, and many would settle for 16 bits and absorb the collisions.

 Neither the PHL nor GREASE'ing bounds this: